akn714/autonomous-twitter-agent/README.md

 - An autonomous agent that interacts autonomously with Twitter.
 - [resources](https://www.perplexity.ai/search/explain-the-working-of-autonom-Dlf8v61NRwSg4IINbpNs.Q?0=r)

-### Todo
-- [ ] Check for notifications to fetch mentions every 10 minutes in background
-- [ ] Tweets based on trending topics of twitter

 ### Agents Involved
-1. Task Creation Agent - Makes llm request with objective and returns the task,
+1. Task Creation Agent - Makes llm request with objective and returns the task
 2. Task Prioritization Agent - Makes llm request with tasks queue and objective, and returns the prioritized tasks
 3. Task Execution Agent - Uses llm and functions to perform a perticular task

 **Task Execution Agent**<br>
+- Workflow:
+    - Gets a task from the queue
+    - Generate a list of functions to be performed to accomplish the task using llm call
+    - Calls the functions in the list one by one
+    - Stores the results in the last_task_result array
 - Use the twitter api to:
     - get the tweets of the users
     - post the tweets